MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-managing-projects-with-jobs.md

 ### To customize pricing

 1. From the job card, choose the **Resource** action.
-2. In the **Job Resource Prices** page, enter the following information:
+2. On the **Job Resource Prices** page, enter the following information:

     -   **Code**: **Tricia**
     -   **Unit Price**: **20**

 3. Choose the **OK** button to close the page.
 4. Choose the **Item** action.
-5. In the **Job Item Prices** page, enter the following information and customized price:
+5. On the **Job Item Prices** page, enter the following information and customized price:

     1.  **Item No.**: **80201 (Graphic Program)**
     2.  **Unit Price**: **200**

 6. Choose the **OK** button to close the page.
 7. Choose the **G/L Account** action.
-8. In the **Job G/L Account Prices** page, enter the following information and the cost of travel, for which the customer has agreed to pay cost plus 25 percent:
+8. On the **Job G/L Account Prices** page, enter the following information and the cost of travel, for which the customer has agreed to pay cost plus 25 percent:

     1.  **G/L Account**: **8430 (Travel)**
     2.  **Unit Cost Factor**: **1.25**